 Are you worried that you don’t have enough time to study for your test?
 It’s possible to have an effective USMLE Step 1 study schedule of 6 weeks.

 You will need to study for 6 out of 7 days of the week.
 Also, you’ll need to devote 12 or more hours per day to study for USMLE Step 1.
-In addition to using the recommended resources, you should also create flashcards.
+In addition to using the recommended resources and practice tests, you should also create flashcards.
 Flashcards are a great way to recall and practice a huge volume of content.
 Plus, the process of creating these cards helps you to not only review the materials but to focus on the most important principles.

 Your mornings should be spent reviewing your textbooks on the subject areas you’ve designated to study for that week.
 Then, you can spend each afternoon completing your UWorld questions (aim for 40 to 80 questions each day).
-Complete them in a timed setting as well.
+Complete your UWorld qbank in a timed setting as well.
 You can create your flashcards as you review the concepts and after completing each block of questions.

 In the late afternoon, you should review your missed questions in detail.
 Make sure that you understand why you got each answer wrong.
 It’s important to hone your analytical skills so that you can perform at your best in the USMLE Step 1 exam.
 You can also review your flashcards before you go to bed each night.
 It will help to solidify the concepts in your mind.

-You want to take two to three practice exams throughout these 6 weeks.
+You want to take two to three practice exams throughout your Step 1 6 week study schedule.
 Make sure that you complete your first baseline self-assessment during the first week.
 You should do your second practice exam in your third week – you need to track your progress.
 Then, you can take the third practice exam in your fifth or sixth week.
 In every instance, make sure that you take each practice exam under actual exam conditions.

 How to Score High on USMLE Step 1: Test Day Tips

 If you’re going to conquer USMLE Step 1, then you must first know your opponent.
 The USMLE Step 1 exam is arranged in seven 60-minute blocks of 40 questions.
-As we stated before, you need to be an expert on all the pre-clinical subject areas – which you would have covered in your detailed study schedule and study sessions.
+As we stated before, you need to be an expert on all the pre-clinical subject areas – which you would have covered in your detailed study schedule, practice tests and study sessions.

 Please don’t feel like you need to rush through each block of questions.
 Take your time to read and consider the options given for each question.
 Analyze each option and then select your best response.
 If you feel stressed at any point during a block of questions, take a quick 30-second break.
 Do some deep breathing, calm your mind, and then get back to the test.